strongloop/strongloop.com2/_posts/2018-07-20-loopback-4-developer-preview-3.md

 ## Model Relations Preview

 In real-world applications, it is common to have models related to each other.
-We created the infrastructure to support model relations in this release and added support of `hasMany` relation.
-For more details, see [the relation documentation page](link) and try out the [example](link).
+We created the infrastructure to support model relations in this release and added support for the first relation, `hasMany`.
+For more details, see [the relation documentation page][relation-docs] and try out the [example](link).

 ## Validation and Type Conversion

-We added the support to coerce primitive types in query and path parameters as well as the headers.
+There is now support to coerce primitive types (convert string values to appropriate types) in headers, query and path parameters.
 There is also minimal validation on the input parameters and request bodies using [AJV][ajv].
 Check out the [documentation](link) for more details.

-## Usability Enhancements
+## Improved Artifact Generation

 User experience has been a focus for LoopBack 4.
+In this release, we have added a variety of new [CLI commands][cli]:

+- `lb4 datasource` for creating a datasource
+- `lb4 model` for creating a model
-In this release, we have added the [command-line interface][cli] for creating data source and model, the `lb4 datasource` and `lb4 model` command, respectively.
-We now also have the `lb4 openapi` command to generate corresponding artifacts from OpenAPI 2.0 and 3.0 specs.
+- `lb4 openapi` to generate corresponding artifacts from OpenAPI 2.0 and 3.0 specs.

-Besides, we introduced 2 flavors of command-line interfaces: express vs custom mode, tailored for different usage scenarios.
+Along with the new commands, we've introduced support for an express mode that allows you to accept default values for some prompts.
 For more information, see [this blog post](link).

 ## What's Next?